JuliaDynamics/NetworkDynamics.jl/docs/src/SDEVertex.md

 ## Fixpoint Search

 Now we need to define the dynamic parameters of vertices and edges.
+For simplicity we assume homogeneous capacities on the lines.
+For the nodes we assume half of them to be net producers ($P = 1.0$) and half of them to be net consumers ($P = -1.0$) of power.

 ```@example SDEVertex
 K = 6.0